Mosquitoes are small, annoying insects. They bother us when we are outdoors, sucking our blood and leaving nasty, itchy bite marks.

-Much like ticks mosquitoes can carry also encephalitis.
-There are many different kinds of encephalitis.
-For example, there are Eastern Equine Encephalitis that can affect horses, hence the name, as well as people and is carried by mosquitoes.
-This encephalitis is common to freshwater swampland such as Atlantic and Gulf Coast states of the US, in South America and also the Caribbean.
-But the Western Equine Encephalitis can affect again horses, birds, other animals and humans too, and is found in the US, Canada, and Mexico.
-Then there is St. Louis encephalitis that can affect humans, birds, and other mammals and is common to the US and along the Gulf of Mexico.
-LaCrosse Encephalitis is carried by a specific mosquito – the tree-hole mosquito and is common to the US more specifically the Appalachian region.
-And lastly, Japanese Encephalitis is a mosquito-carried virus that is common to Asia and western Pacific regions.
-Although there is a vaccine for this Encephalitis it still can cause severe complications and even death.
+Western equine encephalitis can affect horses, birds, other animals, and humans, too.
+It’s found in the US, Canada, and Mexico.
+St. Louis encephalitis can affect humans, birds, and other mammals.
+It’s common to the US, along the Gulf of Mexico.
+A specific mosquito species carries LaCrosse encephalitis: the tree hole mosquito.
+This disease is common to the US, more specifically the Appalachian region.
+Finally, Japanese encephalitis is a mosquito-carried virus common to Asia and western Pacific regions.
+Even though there is a vaccine for this encephalitis, it still can cause severe complications and even death.

 West Nile Virus

-This virus also is a common disease that mosquitoes transmit to us humans as well as to animals.
-This virus differently to previous diseases isn’t as deadly and you can avoid it by using bug sprays and the right clothing.
-In fact, most people don’t even develop symptoms and about 1 in 5 people might develop fever, headache, vomiting body pains or rash.
+You can avoid it by using bug repellents and the right clothing.
+In fact, most people don’t even develop symptoms.
+About one in five people might develop a fever, headache, vomiting, body pains, or a rash.
 Only about 1% of infected people develop serious symptoms and require excessive treatment.
-This virus is common to the US, Canada, southern Europe, Africa, Australia, Middle East and India regions.